A friend came round for coffee yesterday. She's heavily pregnant and had just been to a breastfeeding workshop run by the NHS.

 He is as much theirs as yours now.

 Your hair.
-The eyes of his mother.
+The eyes

 But no longer in your hands